Top of the page

 Growing pains may start when your child is a toddler.
 After they start, your child may have them off and on for 1 or 2 years.
 They can also start later in your child's life.
 Sometimes teens can have growing pains.

 Your child won't be in pain all the time.
-He or she may go days, weeks, or months with no growing pains.
+Your child may go days, weeks, or months with no growing pains.
 The painful area won't feel warm, and there won't be any swelling or redness or other colour changes.

 Not all children have growing pains.

-Call your doctor or nurse call line if your child's pain:
+Call your doctor or nurse advice line if your child's pain:

 It is probably not growing pains if your child looks sick, has pain during the day or during an activity, or has pain that gets worse over time.
 In these cases, your doctor may do more tests.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.